-This language in fact paralleled the provisions for state legislative appointment of congressional delegates in the Articles of Confederation, and of U.S. Senators under Article I of the Constitution.
+This language in fact paralleled the provisions for state legislative appointment of congressional delegates in the Articles of Confederation and of U.S. Senators under Article I of the Constitution.
 With political parties widely disdained, this process was designed to pick not the candidate from the most popular political faction, but the wisest and most virtuous leader.
-The Framers rejected direct popular election of the President (and of Senators), both because they believed that the populace would be ill-informed about national figures and because the Framers wanted to avoid interfering with state authority and underweighing small states.
-The Framers also rejected having Congress select the President because they feared that would make the President dependent on Congress.
+The Framers rejected direct popular election of the president (and of senators) both because they believed that the populace would be ill-informed about national figures and because the Framers wanted to avoid interfering with state authority and depreciating the influence of small states.
+The Framers also rejected having Congress select the president because they feared that would make the president dependent on Congress.
 They hoped that the Electoral College would obviate these problems and would form a truly deliberative body on this single issue.
 The delegates to the Convention disagreed about whether electors should be popularly elected or appointed by state legislatures.
 They resolved that question by leaving the matter up to each state legislature.

-Because the above ballot and pledge requirements were directed by state legislatures, they came within those legislatures’ federal constitutional power to direct the manner of selecting presidential electors.
+Because these ballot and pledge requirements were directed by state legislatures, they came within those legislatures’ federal constitutional power to direct the manner of selecting presidential electors.
 Although the Framers appear not to have considered whether this state legislative power could be constricted by state constitutions, subsequent cases adjudicating the question held that it could not because the federal Constitution’s text vests this authority directly in the state legislatures rather than in the states.
-Indeed, notwithstanding the fact that what a state legislature “is” might reasonably be thought to be determined by state constitutional procedures, McPherson v.
+Indeed, although what a state legislature “is” might reasonably be thought to be determined by state constitutional procedures, McPherson v.
 Blacker (1892) stated that state legislatures need not (though they usually did) even follow normal state constitutional procedural requirements that legislatures vote bicamerally or present their decisions to the executive for possible veto.
-The Supreme Court’s initial unanimous decision in the 2000 election dispute vacated the Florida Supreme Court's first decision for failing to take into account this doctrine prohibiting state constitutions from constricting state legislative directions about the appointment of presidential electors.
+The Supreme Court’s initial unanimous decision in the 2000 election dispute vacated the Florida supreme court’s first decision for failing to take into account this doctrine prohibiting state constitutions from constricting state legislative directions about the appointment of presidential electors.
 Bush v.
 Palm Beach County Canvassing Board (2000).